alchemistry/alchemlyb/docs/index.rst

 To enable this, the library is a community effort.
 Development is done in the open on `GitHub`_.

-Software engineering best-practices are used throughout, including continuous integration testing via Travis CI, up-to-date documentation, and regular releases.
+Software engineering best-practices are used throughout, including continuous integration testing via Github Actions, up-to-date documentation, and regular releases.

 ..
 Note::
    With release 0.5.0, the alchemlyb project adopted `NEP 29`_ to determine which versions of Python and NumPy_ will be supported.